-Factors to Consider When Buying a Built-In Wine Cooler
+Factors to Consider When Buying a Built-In wine fridge

 Here are some of the main categories and details to keep in mind as you search.

-Before you proceed any further, make sure you have a designated spot in your home for your built-in wine cooler.
-Built-in wine coolers are supposed to be positioned in a specific spot, commonly beneath a counter, where they will stay and become a fixture in the home, although freestanding variants have a bit more flexibility in terms of where they may be placed.
+Before you proceed any further, make sure you have a designated spot in your home for your built-in wine fridge.
+Built-in wine fridges are supposed to be positioned in a specific spot, commonly beneath a counter, where they will stay and become a fixture in the home, although freestanding variants have a bit more flexibility in terms of where they may be placed.

-Built-in wine coolers can cost anywhere from $300 to several thousand dollars, depending on size, style, and features.
+Built-in wine fridges can cost anywhere from $300 to several thousand dollars, depending on size, style, and features.
 Keep in mind that installation expenses are frequently included to the entire upfront expenditures.